janniec/Learning2Search_BioEnts/README.md

   * SpaCy
   * SkLearn

+## Pipeline
+1. Collect lines of words and tags from the GENIA datasets.
+2. Group the words back together into text structure.
+3. Process the texts, utilizing SpaCy, to create features.
+4. Generate txt files with designated train data & test data.
+5. Train Vowpal Wabbit models on train file & predict on test file.
+6. Evaluate predictions utilizing skLearn.

+* In order to find the best parameters to fit the models on the data, please use my ExperimentSweep module.
+1. Provide ranges of each paramaters.
+2. Start DateTime timer.
+3. Create an experiment dataframe to track combination of parameters and scores.
+4. Print status updates.
+5. Train Vowpal Wabbit models on train file & predict on test file.
+6. Evaluate predictions utilizing skLearn.
+7. Log in dataframe.
+8. End DateTime timer and prints duration.
+9. Output dataframe sorted on descending F1 score.

 ## Models
-Learning2Search model are inherently multiclass, predicting[IOB tags](https://en.wikipedia.org/wiki/Inside%E2%80%93outside%E2%80%93beginning_(tagging)), the inside, outside, and beginning of each entity.
+Learning2Search models are inherently multiclass, predicting [IOB tags](https://en.wikipedia.org/wiki/Inside%E2%80%93outside%E2%80%93beginning_(tagging)), the inside, outside, and beginning of each entity.
 For example, each non-entity word is tagged as "outside" with the 1 label.
 The first or only word of an entity is tagged as "beginning" with the 2 label (or even numbered label if the model is predicting multiple entities).
-Finally, finally the other words within the entity are tagged as "inside" with the 3 label (or odd numbered label if the model is predicting multiple entities).
+Finally, the other words within the entity are tagged as "inside" with the 3 label (or odd numbered label if the model is predicting multiple entities).

-- Approach 1: a single model to predict 5 entities, 11 classes.
+- Approach 1: a single model to predict 5 entities/ 11 classes.
 A model trained on only 2000 abstracts was insufficient to predict so many classes.
 See the evaluation table below.
 Either the pattern of text between the entities needed to be more formulaic or we needed more data to predict the relationship among the classes.

 | Label     	| Recall 	| Precision 	| F1Score 	|
 |-----------	|--------	|-----------	|---------	|
 | All Classes  	| 48.8   	| 71.3      	| 53.7    	|

-- Approach 2: five separate models, one for each entity, 3 classes.
+- Approach 2: five separate models, one for each entity/ 3 classes.
 This method proved more successful.
 Categorical performance of each model is shown in the table below, along with the F1 scores of the recent DEM LSTM model as a bench mark.

 | Label     	| Recall 	| Precision 	| F1Score 	| DEM's F1s	|
 |-----------	|--------	|-----------	|---------	|---------	|